Joe Gyau: Club career

 Gyau moved to MSV Duisburg for their 2018–19 season in Germany's 2nd Bundesliga, tallying 2 goals and 1 assist during the campaign.

 On August 8, 2019, it was announced that Gyau had signed for Major League Soccer side FC Cincinnati.
 Gyau went on to make 51 total appearances for the club.

 Gyau signed with Las Vegas Lights on February 16, 2024.

+Following the 2025 season, Gyau announced his retirement from playing professional soccer.

 International career

 Gyau has been capped for the United States at the U-15, U-17, U-20, and U-23 levels.
 In March 2012, Gyau was called into the US U-23 team for Olympic qualifying matches.
 The team did not qualify for that year's Summer Olympics.

 In November 2012, Gyau was called up to the United States national team.
 His first start for the US was on September 3, 2014, against the Czech Republic in a friendly match.
 Gyau made his second start for the national team on October 10, 2014, in a friendly match against Ecuador.
 After playing less than 15 minutes, he came off the pitch with a suspected sprained left knee and was replaced by Bobby Wood.
 On October 12, it was announced that Gyau had torn his lateral meniscus and suffered a bone bruise.

 In June 2019, Gyau made his first United States national team appearance since 2014 in a friendly match against Jamaica.